-If a child needs help or support, the Named Person along with parents/carers and the Team Around the Child (TAC) will assess the child's wellbeing.
-If the child is receiving additional support or assistance in school, or from other services, (for example from social work; health services or third sector or charity partners) then in consultation with parents/carers the Team Around the Child will assess whether there are any wellbeing needs and if necessary, review the Child's Plan.
+If a child needs help or support, the Pupil Support Co-ordinator or named individual for that establishment along with parents/carers and the Team with the family will assess the child's wellbeing.
+If the child is receiving additional support or assistance in school, or from other services, (for example from social work; health services or 3rd sector or charity partners) then in consultation with parents/carers the Team with the Family will assess whether there are any wellbeing needs and if necessary, review the Child's My Plan.